MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

     The `inherit`, `create_role`, `create_db`, and `create_cluster` are the
     role attributes assigned to a role when it is created.
-These attributes determine the system level permissions of a role and do not impact object level privileges.
+These attributes determine the system-level permissions of a role and do not impact object-level privileges.

-    `INHERIT` is set to true by default and allows roles to inherit the privileges of roles it is a member of.
+   * `INHERIT` is set to true by default and allows roles to inherit the privileges of roles it is a member of.

-    `CREATEROLE` allows the role to create, change, or delete other roles or assign role membership.
+   * `CREATEROLE` allows the role to create, change, or delete other roles or assign role membership.

-    `CREATEDB` allows the role to create new databases.
+   * `CREATEDB` allows the role to create new databases.

-    `CREATECLUSTER` allows the role to create Materialize clusters.
+   * `CREATECLUSTER` allows the role to create Materialize clusters.
 This attribute is unique to the Materialize concept of clusters.

-## Create example objects
+## Step 4.
+Create example objects

 Your `dev_role` has the default system-level permissions and needs object specific privileges.
 RBAC allows you to apply granular privileges to objects in the SQL hierarchy.
 Let's create some example objects in the system and determine what